swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 # ...
 ```

-Remaining two tests, however, of course won't work, as I don't have any custom routes defined yet, and all tests except the `root` check fails saying, there is no named route defined.
+The remaining two tests, however, of course won't work, as I don't have any custom routes defined yet.
+All tests except the `root` check fail saying, there is no named route defined.

 ![Failing tests example](/images/episodes/22/failing-tests.png)

-Let me create them yet.
+Let me create them now.

 ### Creating basic routes

 In the routes configuration file, I'm going to add a new `GET` route, recognizing the `/subscriptions` URL.
-Then I'll name it `subscriptions`, and serve by using a custom inline _rack_ response.
+I'll name it `:subscriptions`, and serve it by using a custom inline _rack_ response.

-Below I'll add the `POST` route named :subscribe and returning a `201` status code as a response, with the *"Thank you!"* message.
+Below I'll add the `POST` route, named `:subscribe` and returning a `201` status code as a response with the *"Thank you!"* message.

 ```ruby
 # config/routes.rb